nxtruong/Website-NXTLAB-Netlify/content/post/2018-04-ICCPS-award/index.md

 projects: []
 ---

 Our paper "Learning and Control using Gaussian Processes: Towards bridging machine learning and controls for physical systems" won the **best paper award** at the ACM/IEEE International Conference on Cyber-Physical Systems ([ICCPS](http://iccps.acm.org/2018/)), part of the CPS Week 2018.
-ICCPS's tweet about our award:
-  {{< tweet 985222267666870279 >}}